drishika2002/DiceGame/README.md

-# Dice Challenge Using Javascript
+# Simple Dice Game Using Javascript